Ninety percent of my game is mental. It’s my concentration that has gotten me this far.

-The moment your brain realizes that there is a method and reason to your madness, it will jump on board and help you to concentrate as you work through this task.
+The moment your brain realizes that there is a method and reason for your madness, it will jump on board and support your intention to concentrate on the given task.

 Step 3: Prepare Your Workspace

-With this in mind, ensure that you take the time to organize your work environment.
-Make sure it is comfortable, clean and that all your materials are easily accessible at any time throughout your work or study session.
+With this in mind, ensure that you take the time to organize your workspace.
+Make sure it’s comfortable, clean and that all your materials are easily accessible throughout your work or study session.

-Now consider that to concentrate means to work both effectively and efficiently.
-If your work environment isn’t organized in a way that suits the task you are undertaking, then the efficiency just won’t be there.
-In such instances it’s just easy to lose focus and concentration when you’re struggling to find something you need to move your task forward.
+Now consider for a moment that concentration is primarily about improving your effectiveness and efficiency.
+If therefore, your work environment isn’t organized in a way that accommodates the task you are working on, then the efficiency just won’t be there.
+In such instances, it’s easy to lose focus when you’re struggling to find essential tools and resources you need to move the task forward.

 Step 4: Remove all Distractions

-Your level of concentration is often tied to your ability to handle distractions most effectively.
+Your degree of concentration is often tied to your ability or inability to handle distractions.

 It’s probably safe to say that no matter how focused you are, you will always get sidetracked if you’re unable to manage the distractions around you.

-The less distractions you have to worry about, the better your ability to concentrate for extended periods at a time.
+The fewer distractions you have to worry about, the better your ability to concentrate for extended periods of time.

 Step 5: Break Down Your Task

-You previously identified the sequence of steps required to work through your task most effectively.
-Now it’s time to break this sequence into chunks that you will progressively work on for periods at at time.
+You previously identified the sequence of steps needed to work on your task more efficiently.
+It’s now time to break this sequence of steps down into chunks.

-In order to maintain high levels of concentration you must avoid falling into the pitfalls of overwhelm or frustration.
-The best way to avoid this trap is to break your task down into “concentration blocks”.
+To maintain high levels of concentration, you must avoid falling into the pitfalls of overwhelm and frustration.
+The best way to avoid this trap is to break your task down into “concentration blocks.”

 Step 6: Assign Time Limits and Deadlines

-The final step to improving your concentration while working on a task is to set time limits and deadlines.
+The final step for improving your concentration is to set time limits and deadlines.

 A time limit is a set time you allocate for working on a specific task throughout a single day.
 A deadline is a date you set for the completion of that task.

-Setting time limits and deadlines is valuable for improving concentration because it brings a sense of urgency into your work.
-With urgency your brain is motivated to stay focused and therefore has the ability to concentrate for longer periods at a time.
+Setting time limits and deadlines is valuable for improving concentration because it instills a sense of urgency into your work.

 How to Develop Your Concentration Muscle

-We’ve already established that developing concentration takes work.
-But what kind of work does it actually take?
-In other words, how do we consistently work on developing our concentration muscle so that it strengthens over time?
+We’ve already established that developing concentration takes effort.
+But what kind of effort does it actually take?
+How do we consistently work on improving our concentration muscle to help strengthen it over time?

-Here within this section let’s explore how to channel your energies to help you focus on what you are doing and subsequently develop your ability to concentrate for longer periods at a time.
-Then within the last section we will look at concentration exercises you can practice daily.
+Here in this section, let’s explore how to channel your energy to help you focus better on what you’re doing.
+Let’s discuss how to develop your ability to concentrate for longer periods of time.

 Work with Purpose

-Many people struggle to concentrate because what they are doing simply has very little value or meaning.
-In other words, they have no compelling reason driving them forward to work on their chosen task or activity.
-And without these reasons there is little motivation.
-And of course without motivation it’s difficult to concentrate as your brain constantly searches for other avenues of entertainment.
+Many people struggle to concentrate because what they do has very little value or meaning.
+In other words, they have no compelling reason driving them forward.
+And without reason, there is very little motivation, which subsequently makes it difficult to concentrate as your brain searches for other avenues of entertainment.

-Purpose is therefore fueled by relevancy and reason.
-The task must be relevant to your life and you need to have a reason for accomplishing it.
-Only in this way will you put yourself into the right frame-of-mind that will fuel your concentration.
+Purpose is, therefore, fueled by relevancy and reason.
+The task must be relevant to your life, and you need to have a reason for accomplishing it.
+Only in this way will you put yourself in the right frame-of-mind to fuel your concentration.